Did you lose or find a pet? The first thing to do is submit a report so we can match the animal with the family who is looking for them:

 Did you Find a Pet?

 Individuals who have FOUND a pet should file a Found Dog or Found Cat report with OAHS.
-Don't assume a lost or stray pet has been intentionally abandoned or mistreated.
-Think about what you'd want someone to do if they found your lost pet.
-Finders can either keep the pet until the owner is located or can surrender the pet to the Oshkosh Area Humane Society but please always file a report to make sure every effort is made to find the pet's owner.
+Don't assume a lost or stray pet has been intentionally abandoned or mistreated. *Please note it is against the law to keep a stray animal without first making a good-faith effort to find the owner.* Finders can either keep the pet until the owner is located or can surrender the pet to the Oshkosh Area Humane Society but please ALWAYS file a report to make sure every effort is made to find the pet's owner.
 Please bring the pet in to have it scanned for a microchip, another way of finding the pet's owner.
 Check online on sites such as Craigslist or Facebook pages such as Lost Dogs of Wisconsin or Lost Cats of Wisconsin to see if someone is searching for their lost pet.